telerik/xamarin-forms-docs/controls/autocompleteview/autocompleteview-key-features.md

 ## FilteredItems collection

 **FilteredItems** bindable property allows you to access the collection containing the search results of the AutoCompleteView.
 The property can be used in scenarios where the search results are visualized at a different place or inside another container.

+>important A sample Key Features example can be found in the AutoCompleteView/Features folder of the [SDK Samples Browser application]({%slug developer-focused-examples%}).

 ## See Also